hemantghatawal/hemantghatawal/README.md

 - Teaching and Instructing about Web technologies and Python ♥.

-- Share knowledge through meetups and twitter.
+- Share knowledge through meetups and Linkedin.

 ---